Housing & Consumer Protection

 Free Legal Help from A Consumer Fraud or Eviction Lawyer

-The team at Northern Nevada Legal Aid is fully prepared to help with these and a wide range of related issues.
 Our eviction lawyers and consumer protection attorneys are fully aware of the difficult landscape residents of Reno, and the surrounding areas face.
-We have the experience, knowledge, and dedication to do something about it.
-Read on to learn more.
+We have the experience, knowledge, and dedication to help.

 Who Our Consumer Protection and Eviction Lawyers Help

 We are here to help lower-income residents who are facing a housing or consumer protection legal issue.
-These areas of the law are diverse, and the need for strong, affordable legal representation is ever-present.
+Typically these issues fall under the categories of Housing Insecurity & Protection, or Consumer Protection.
+Both of these areas of the law are diverse, and residents require strong, affordable legal representation to navigate issues successfully.

 - Eviction notices

 - Understanding the eviction process in Washoe County, NV

 - Understanding how to seal an eviction in Nevada

 Our Consumer Protection team can assist with the following types of legal problems:

 The issues that can impact Housing & Consumer Protection in northern Nevada are numerous and may not be indicated in the lists above.
 If you do not see your legal issue listed, you may still be able to find information and self help resources you need to represent yourself at Northern Nevada Legal Aid.
 Contact our consumer, eviction, and housing discrimination team to learn more.

 If you’re a renter struggling with an eviction, a landlord who won’t take care of repairs or utility shutoffs, Northern Nevada Legal Aid can help you understand how Nevada Tenants Rights apply.